Best & Worst Honda Accord Years

 The 2023 Honda Accord

-Honda has further modernized the Accord’s design language, featuring sleek lines, a wider stance, and a low and broad front-end that exhibits an aggressive look.
-The interior hasn’t been left behind either, it’s equipped with premium materials providing an opulent feel, and more cabin space, improving overall passenger comfort.
+Honda has further modernized the Accord’s design language, featuring sleek lines, a wider stance, and a low and broad front-end that exhibits a bold look.
+The interior hasn’t been left behind either, it’s equipped with premium materials providing a luxurious feel, and more cabin space, improving overall passenger comfort.

-The 2023 Accord is loaded with technology, including a larger touchscreen infotainment system that supports both Apple CarPlay and Android Auto, offering a more connected and enjoyable ride.
-Other tech additions include a customizable digital gauge cluster and a high-quality sound system for an immersive audio experience.
+The 2023 Accord is loaded with technology, including a larger touchscreen infotainment system that supports both Apple CarPlay and Android Auto, offering a more connected and pleasant ride.
+Other tech additions include a customizable digital gauge cluster and a premium sound system for an immersive audio experience.

 Under the hood, Honda continues to offer efficient powertrain options.
 The base model is equipped with a turbocharged four-cylinder engine that delivers ample power while maintaining impressive fuel efficiency.
 An upgrade to the V6 engine is available for those who crave more power.
 Furthermore, the 2023 Accord has a hybrid variant that provides an excellent blend of performance and fuel economy.

-Safety remains a priority in the new Accord.
-It’s equipped with the latest version of Honda Sensing, a suite of safety and driver-assistive technologies designed to alert you to things you might miss while driving.
+Safety remains a paramount priority in the new Accord.
+It’s equipped with the latest iteration of Honda Sensing, a suite of safety and driver-assistive technologies designed to alert you about things you might miss while driving.

 Honda Accord Average Resale Values